raiden-network/raiden/docs/other/safe-usage.rst

 .. warning::

-   Always keep in mind: Despite the fact that
-   Bespin is more mature and reliable than previous releases, it is still a beta release.
+   Always keep in mind: Despite the fact that Coruscant is more mature and reliable than previous releases, it is still a beta release.
 Please make sure to follow the below security notes and system requirements to avoid increasing the risk of losing funds.
 Note that the loss of tokens could happen even if you follow these